LitSignal/Hacking-healthcare-APGO-2018/README.md

 **Title:**

 Hacking Health Education:
-an open source makeover for the healthcare curriculum
+a collaborative makeover for the healthcare curriculum

 **Authors:**

+Brian MacArthur, MD
 Laura Mercer, MD
-Brian MacArthur, MD

 **Objectives:**
 1) Explore barriers to collaboration and inclusion in medical education.